cable8mm/Youtube/README.md

 Renew Laravel PHP Facade/Wrapper for the Youtube Data API v3 ( Non-OAuth )

+We have provided the API Documentation on the web.
+For more information, please visit https://www.palgle.com/Youtube/ ❤️

 ## Requirements

 - PHP 8.0 or higher